 Many things are set to change this summer

-with COVID-19 and COVID-19 restrictions still lurking, but having a good time hopefully won't be one of them.
+and COVID-19 restrictions still lurking, but having a good time hopefully won't be one of them.
 Out of them all, musician

 Kirin J Callinan has no plans of slowing down, and doing things for pleasure is high on his agenda.
 The musician

 has recently teamed up with Saintly Hard Seltzer

 - an alcoholic seltzer company - to bring the party to all with the phenomenon that is hard seltzer.
 Callinan's music, and general energy, seems perfectly suited to a collaboration

 of this nature, mildly chaotic, but with a pleasant end result and “just the right amount of wrong”.
 Here, we speak with Callinan about staying creative amid COVID

 , the art of 'doing' and his biggest fears.

 What are you working on right now?

 My new solo album, my old solo album and the KJC live experience 2021.
 The Genesis Owusu

 album is now done now but we’re still refining the live show.
 Aside from that, I’ve been playing electric guitars for a few artists, both here and remotely abroad: Hubert Lenoir, Isabella Manfredi, The Beefs.
 There might just be a new Jack Ladder and The Dreamlanders album on the way too, as well as a feature